ahaandesai27/Time-Zone-Converter/README.md

 # Time-Zone-Converter
-Converts Times from one place to another
+Convert Time from one place to another

+v 1.0.0